GladysAssistant/v4-website/en/docs/dev/3_developing_a_service.md

 sidebar_label: Developing a Service
 ---

-In Gladys 4, most integrations don't need to be started on another physical machine.
-Gladys is comprised of internal services integrated into Gladys core.

-This tutorial will explain you how to add a new integration to the core.
+This tutorial will explain you how to add a new integrations to the core.

 ### Setup your development environnement

-I recommended you follow the instructions [here](/en/docs/api/setup-development-environnement) to install Gladys 4 on your machine for development purpose.
+First, you need a working development environment.
+You can read our tutorials in this doc on how to setup a development environment on MacOS/Linux or Windows.

 ### Server-side